5 Amazing Reasons You CAN Survive Your Next PCS Alone

 2. You get to reinvent yourself.

 The great thing about the fact that you don’t know anyone in your new area, is that no one knows you.
 No one has any preconceptions about you.
 This is such a freeing concept!
 It means you get to start fresh!
-Were you the friend that was always late?
+Were you the friend who was always late?
 (Guilty!)
-Well you don’t have to be anymore.
+Well, you don’t have to be anymore.
 You can make a point to always be on time with whoever you meet going forward and present the best qualities of the person that you want to be.

 3. You get to push yourself outside of your comfort zone.

 When I moved to a new area, the amazing news is that I was able to keep my job and transition to working remotely.
 While I was, and am, eternally grateful, the not so amazing downside of that was that between living off base and working 100% remotely, the chances of me meeting anyone were at about negative 100.
-So this socially awkward book nerd went way outside of her comfort zone and joined a meetup group for women in their 20s and 30s that were new to the area.
+So this socially awkward book nerd went way outside of her comfort zone and joined a meetup group for women in their 20s and 30s who were new to the area.

-I then went even further outside my comfort zone and offered to host a couple meetups at locations that I wanted to check out.
+I then went even further outside my comfort zone and offered to host a couple of meetups at locations that I wanted to check out.
 The first time I went to one of those meetups I sat inside my car for 10 minutes outside the venue alternatively terrified and wanting to cry.
 I thought about chickening out and driving home.
 But I didn’t.
 I put on my big girl panties, sucked it up, went in and ordered myself a big glass of grape bravery aka wine.
 Did I meet someone at every one of those meetups?
 Honestly, no. Also, honestly, the first several of them sucked for me but I was so incredibly proud of myself for pushing myself outside of my comfort zone and going.
 I learned I’m outgoing and strong, something I may not have known about myself if we hadn’t transferred.

 4. You have time to do that one thing you always wanted to do.